syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/GroupBar/Serialization-of-Layout-State.md

 title: Serialization of Layout State
 description: Serialization of Layout State
 platform: windowsforms
-control: Navigation Package
+control: GroupBar
 documentation: ug
 ---
-## Serialization of Layout State
+# Serialization of Layout State

 The Layout state of GroupBar can be saved and loaded using the AppStateSerializer class.